Review Waiver Hearing

 The formal review hearing allows your attorney to subpoena all witnesses and take their testimony before the prosecutor even gets the file.
 Sometimes something said at the formal review hearing leads to an outright dismissal of the criminal charge in court or at least a better pre-trial negotiated plea.

-Don’t waive the most important part of your case until you learn more about the lifetime of consequences that come with that decision.
+Don’t waive the most important part of your case until you learn more about the lifetime consequences of that decision.
 This article discusses how to apply for the review waiver hearing, the eligibility requirements, and the script the hearing officer will read to you.

 Attorney for the DUI Formal Review Hearing in Tampa, FL